segni-saifeddine/TITANIC_API-EKS-K8S-Terraform-Helm/README.md

 > In this section ,we will prepare the infrastructure of the application and deploy it to EKS cluster by using Terraform and Helm :

-### Tools and platforms

-- `Terraform`: Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.

-- `Kubernetes`: Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.

-- `Helm`: Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

-- `AWS Cloud`: Amazon Web Services offers reliable, scalable, and inexpensive cloud computing services.

-### Assumption And Prerequisites

-- You have `kubectl` installed in your machine.
-- You have `helm` installed in your machine.
-- You have `terraform` installed in your machine.
-- You have `AWS CLi` installed and configured.
-- You have a AWS account, with a project.

 * Verify that the Terraform tool has been installed correctly with:
 ```bash
     $ terrafrom version